PyO3/maturin/guide/src/tutorial.md

 code with the code below.
 As mentioned, we will implement a slightly modified version of [the guessing game from The Rust Book](https://doc.rust-lang.org/book/ch02-00-guessing-game-tutorial.html).
-Instead of implemeting as a `bin` crate, we're using a `lib` and will expose the main logic as a Python function.
+Instead of implementing as a `bin` crate, we're using a `lib` and will expose the main logic as a Python function.

 ```rust